alex-davidson/brewing/Mead/BulkMead.md

 I'm writing this page having tried it again with 3x 3.3kg tubs of Payne's blossom honey instead.
 The OG was at the very limit of the hydrometer's scale: about 1.150.
 The final gravity was 1.055, putting it in the region of 13% ABV.

 Next time I'll stick to just two tubs...

+Update 2019/03/23: Two tubs yielded an OG of 1.110, which is about right.

 ## Racking